 Students wishing to take courses at other institutions and transfer credit to Appalachian must receive prior approval prior to enrollment at the other institution.
 Specific guidelines can be found on the Visiting Coursework page at the Office of Transfer Services website.

-- College of Fine and Applied Arts Students page with advising links
+- College of Fine and Applied Arts Advising page

 - University College Academic Advising Center